pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 ![](images/GithubActions.jpg)

-To test your REST API, open a new page in your browser and copy your Default Domain and add **/api/users/123** at the end.
+To test your **REST API**, open a new page in your browser and copy your Default Domain and add **/api/users/123** at the end.

 ![](images/restapi.jpg)

+If you see the output, Good Job!
 Now we're ready to provision our **API Management Service**.

 ## Deploy API Management Service

 ## Best Practices APIM
 <details>

-This document summarizes best practices for using APIM Service.
+This document summarizes best practices for using **APIM Service**.

 More detailed information can be found at the following link: